sumanth91/interview-component/README.md

  - This must work on Chrome 51.
 You can forget about IE and Firefox compatability for this assignment.
  - We expect that two schedules may be compared with one another.
  - We expect that the component may be able to be used with, and without, a logged in user.
- - We expect that multiple Javascript files are used, with a one-file-per-class convention.
+ - You may divide your Javascript files in any way that makes sense to you.
  - We expect that the JSON data provided for user schedules, is loaded via an Angular Service.
  - We expect that the CSS is structured in an easy-to-follow manner.
- - We expect that the Angular 1.5.x `component` API is used (Ng1 docs)[https://docs.angularjs.org/guide/component].
+ - We are using the Angular 1.5.x `component` API in our production app.
+   We reccommend using this streamlined API, compared to the `directive` API. is used (Ng1 docs)[https://docs.angularjs.org/guide/component].

 #### Bonus points:
 We'd be impressed with the following improvements: